Vudubond/traffic_shaper/README.md

 # traffic_shaper
-Traffic control script for incoming and outgoing packages using TC (on a specific ip address)
+Traffic control script for incoming and outgoing packages using TC (on a specific ip address).